 TGah Editor: Change the paragraphs below as follows (#4195, 3143):

-The CCMP Update field in the Header Compression element is present if the Request/Response subfield is 0 and the CCMP Update Present subfield is 1.
+The CCMP Update field in the Header Compression element is present ifthe CCMP Update Present subfield is 1.
 Otherwise, it is not present.

-The CCMP Update field is 5 octets and contains the BPN and Key ID for a given TID, as illustrated in Figure 8-575a52 (CCMP Update field).
+The CCMP Update field is 5 octets and contains the BPN and Key ID for a given TID/ACI, as illustrated in Figure 8-575a52 (CCMP Update field).